sylvaindecout/sylvaindecout.github.io/_pages/featured.md

 ArchUnit is a library which offers a fluent API to test the architecture of Java applications.

-The purpose of this 1st part is to show what it is capable of.
+The 1st part of the article gives an overview of what ArchUnit is capable of.

 [Blog Xebia (part 1)](https://blog.engineering.publicissapient.fr/2019/04/23/appliquez-vos-decisions-darchitecture-avec-archunit-1-2/)

-The purpose of this 2nd part is to question how it can fit the way you deal with architecture and its documentation.
+The 2nd part of the article questions how it can fit the way you deal with architecture and its documentation.

 [Blog Xebia (part 2)](https://blog.engineering.publicissapient.fr/2019/04/29/appliquez-vos-decisions-darchitecture-avec-archunit-2-2/)